Punctured logarithmic maps: The stack of punctured maps

 \subsubsection{Finiteness of the combinatorial data}

 In order to complete the proof that $\scrM(X/B,\beta)$ is finite type, it remains to bound the combinatorial data.

 \begin{proposition} Suppose $\ocM_X^\gp\otimes_\ZZ\QQ$ is generated by its global sections.
-Then any class $\beta$ is combinatorially finite. \end{proposition}
+Then any class {of punctured map} $\beta$ is combinatorially finite. \end{proposition}

-\begin{proof} It is sufficient to show that for any combinatorially constant family of ordinary stable maps $(\ul{C}/\ul{W},\bp,\ul{f})$ in the sense of \cite[Def.~3.15]{LogGW}, there are only finitely many combinatorial types of liftings of such a family to a punctured log curve of type $\beta$.
-This is essentially identical to the proof of \cite[Thm.~3.9]{LogGW}.
+\begin{proof} {Arguing stratawise as in \cite[\S3.2]{LogGW},} it is sufficient to show that for any combinatorially constant family of ordinary stable maps $(\ul{C}/\ul{W},\bp,\ul{f})$ in the sense of \cite[Def.\,3.15]{LogGW}, there are only finitely many combinatorial types of liftings of such a family to a punctured log curve of type $\beta$. {Since types are constant along a combinatorially constant family, we may further assume that $\ul W$ is the spectrum of a field.
+Finiteness of the number of types of a logarithmic stable map with a given underlying stable map over a field with fixed contact orders $u_p$ is proved in \cite[Thm.\,3.9]{LogGW}.

-However, there is one small difference.
-In following the argument of \cite[Thm.~3.9]{LogGW}, we must bound the number of pointwise values of $u_p$.
-But since we fixed the global contact order for each puncture, the injectivity statement in Proposition~\ref{Eqn: Sigma -> RR^r} implies that there is at most one local representative of $u_p$. \end{proof}
+One small difference in our setup concerns the definition of contact orders.
+In \cite{LogGW} these were given by a sheaf homomorphism $\ocM_Z\to\NN$, hence were fixed at $\ul f(p)$ by the underlying ordinary stable map and the contact orders $u_p$.
+In contrast, a global contact order may give an infinite set of maps $\ocM_{X,\ul f(p)}\arr\ZZ$.
+The argument is saved under the assumption that $\ocM_X^\gp\otimes_\ZZ\QQ$ is generated by its global sections:} The injectivity statement in Proposition~\ref{Eqn: Sigma -> RR^r} implies that there is at most one local representative of $u_p$. \end{proof}